Maffey/fun-python-scripts/README.md

 A lot of them were made long ago, *circa* 2013.

 ## Table of Contents
++ **ackermann.py** - Program demonstrating the complexity of Ackermann's recursion algorithm.
 + **advent_code_one.py** and **advent_code_two.py** - Two scripts made for the Advent of Code 2019 event.
 + **algorithms_quiz.py** - Quiz for Algorithms' test.
 Made in Polish.
 + **beep_boop.py** - Simple app with purpose to annoy the user with its sounds.